arindas/laminarmq-io/README.md

   maintains it own read and write buffers.
 Reads to the underlying rader never exceeds a specific limit.
 Both reads and writes are effectively buffered.
 We make optimaal use of both the read and write buffers to service reads.
 Don't allow allocations
-- A type that wraps a writer and a type that requires user provided buffers.
+- A type that wraps a writer and a reader that requires user provided buffers.
 This type maintains it own read and write buffers.
 Reads to the underlying rader are made using this types read bufer.
 Both reads and writes are effectively buffered.
 We make optimaal use of both the read and write buffers to service reads.
 Don't allow allocations